ArthurClemens/polythene/docs/theming/style-variables.md

     top_menu: true,
     backdrop: true,                                           // add a backdrop
     animation_hide_origin_effect_css: "transform: scale(1);", // prevent the menu fron scaling
-    height: "50vh !important",                                // use !important to override the component height option },
+    height: "50vh !important",                                // use !important to override the component height option (if set)
+  },
   {
     mediaQuery: "@media all and (max-width: 480px)"